warren-fisher/directory-cleaner/README.md

 - Can delete only files and/or only sub-directories
 - Can have two different age thresholds depending on how full the disk is
 - Can be set to run periodically using task manager
+- Windows support

 ## Planned features
+- Whitelist / blacklist by file type
+- Recursive deletions
+- Use OOP to allow for multiple folders to be tracked with different specifications
+- Test for Linux

 ## Installation
 ### Windows